hetavigheewala/f1-project/README.md

 - **Data Sources**: The project uses data from **Kaggle**, **ERGAST API**, and the **official Formula 1 website**.
 - **Images and Logos**: All images and logos are sourced from free, publicly available sources.
 These are not original images, and all rights are retained by the respective teams and organizations.

-This project highlights a wide range of my skills in data science, programming, and creating visual tools, making it a strong example of how data can bring insights into the exciting world of Formula 1.
+This project is aimed to highlight a wide range of my skills in data science, programming, and creating visual tools, making it a strong example of how data can bring insights into the exciting world of Formula 1.